melbo911/xroads/src/c/README.md

 During the creation of the new net files, the "speed" of the AI cars is being reduced to 70%.
 This makes the cars travell with a more realistic speed.
 The 70% is hardcoded in the code but can be modified based on own taste.

+After installation you simply run the binary again if Ortho tiles have been added or deleted.
+The program will then just update the library.txt accordingly.

 # Installation

 Copy the correct binary (xroads.exe for Windows, xroads.mac for macOS) to your X-Plane base directory and execute it.

 The program creates a folder "Xroads" in your "Custome Scenery" folder.
 Then it copies the "roads.net" and "roads-EU.net" files from the "default scenry" and modifies them on the fly.

 It also creates a "library.txt" file inside the "Customer Scenery/Xroads" folder.
-It first scans for existing zOrtho4XP folders and adds an entry to the library.txt for each one to force the use of the new road.net files.
+Therfor it scans for existing zOrtho4XP folders and adds an entry to the library.txt for each one it finds to force the use of the new road.net files.

-Additionally it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.
+To improve the great X-Europe even more, it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.

 The content of an optional xroads.opt is being appended to the library.txt, which allows manual additions.